 Classical approach to crowds

 The researchers point out the danger of police dealing with the crowd as a whole and of expecting “Crowd Contagion” or “Mob Psychology” in the crowd.
 This image of a crowd is in line with Gustav LeBon’s classic theory about crowds from the early twentieth century, a time when many people took to the streets because of a major economic crisis and social reforms.
 A crowd, in LeBon’s theory, is a group of individuals united by a common idea, belief, or ideology.
 He argues, however, that the crowd is not the sum of those individuals, but constitutes one psychological entity, which can have sentiments and behaviours that are “contagious” to the whole group.
-The individual is willing to put aside his personal goals for the sake of the crowd.
-As a result, the crowd can sometimes exhibit certain behavior that endangers individuals within the crowd, if that contributes to achieving the goal in mind.
-The individual has become an automaton no longer guided by its’ own will.
+The individual is willing to put aside their personal goals for the sake of the crowd.
+As a result, the crowd can sometimes exhibit certain behaviors that endangers individuals within the crowd, if that contributes to achieving the goal in mind.
+The individual has become an automaton no longer guided by their own will.
 According to LeBon, leadership is necessary to transfer complex (scientific/philosophical) ideas to a crowd in a simplified way.
 This is necessary because the crowd itself does not have the intelligence to understand complex ideas.
 However, certain ideas and thoughts can be used by the crowd as fuel for rebellious behaviour.
 A leader can therefore also direct a crowd in the wrong direction, by responding to sentiments and calling for action.

 Interaction with the crowd